The Races at Longchamp: 1864 painting

 This was the original painting Manet made of Longchamp and is believed to have been submitted by him to an 1865 exhibition hosted by the art dealer Louis Martinet.
 However, there is debate over this fact.
 In a letter, Manet told Martinet he would send nine works, but he ultimately sent six works, of which two were displayed.
 It remains unclear whether Longchamp was among the two.
 Manet cut the painting up in 1865.
 Only two pieces of the composition are known to survive.

 1864 watercolor

 The timing of this work is also unclear.
 It may have been completed before the 1864 oil painting to assist Manet in completing that work, or it may have been made after the painting in an attempt to preserve the work.
-The watercolor is made up of two separate sheets joined together, with the right sheet resembling the Chicago painting.
+The watercolor is made up of two separate sheets joined, with the right sheet resembling the Chicago painting.
 The work is currently held at the Fogg Art Museum.